 Alliance member organizations are listed.
 We encourage you to revisit this page as more information about Alliance efforts is posted.
 If you are interested in becoming a member, please contact Julie Taylor at email@example.com.
 For a comprehensive listing of psychosocial resources available to patients and families nationally and locally, please visit www.wholecancerpatient.org.

 This guide is a compilation of services, programs and tools available across the country to help CoC-accredited organizations meet Standards 3.1, 3.2 and 3.3.
 The guide is comprised of local, regional and national resources from Alliance member organizations.
-The Best Practices component provides examples of resources used by cancer centers and other organizations as shared by Alliance member organizations.
+The Resource Guide includes a Best Practices component providing examples of resources used by cancer centers and other organizations as shared by Alliance member organizations.